Taxation of employee offerings

 However, no exact definition of “majority” is found in the act and in the government-proposal text regarding the act.
 The practice of tax assessment has been that the criterion of majority is met if more than 50% of company employees can participate.
 From the perspective of whether § 66.1 can be applied, it is not necessary that every employee actually participate.
 The criterion is fulfilled if more than 50% of them are given the opportunity to participate.

-The level of 50% can be considered reached at a subsidiary level (taking account of one single legal entity only) or at a higher level that encompasses the entire group enterprise.
+The level of 50% can be considered reached at a subsidiary level (taking account of one single legal entity only), or at a higher level, which encompasses the entire group enterprise.
 From this, it follows that the majority criterion can be fulfilled if a foreign parent company arranges an employee offering for its Finnish subsidiary’s employees.
 Correspondingly, the criterion can be fulfilled if a Finnish group’s Finnish parent arranges an employee offering only for parent-company employees.

 Not only the discount but also other terms and conditions may be associated with an employee offering.
 Examples of them include a clause setting out a minimum quantity of shares to subscribe, or correspondingly, a maximum quantity.
 Another example is a restriction clause that refers to pay grades as a way to establish the allowed quantity of shares that an individual employee can subscribe.
 If terms and conditions like the above are included in an employee offering, they must concern all the employees on equal grounds, covering everyone who can participate.